zachroyer/Music-Symbol-Classification/README.md

 # Music-Symbol-Classification
-An Optimal Music (Character) Classificaiton model trained using a convultional NN.
+An Optimal Music (Character) Classificaiton model trained using a convolutional NN.
 Uploaded from Google Colab.